Mixing on Headphones? Open Back vs. Closed Back vs. Semi-Open

 Cons:

-Lack of noise isolation: Open-back headphones do not provide noise isolation, which can be a problem in noisy environments.
+• Lack of noise isolation: Open-back headphones do not provide noise isolation, which can be problematic in noisy environments.

 • Not suitable for public use: Open-back headphones are not ideal for public use because they allow sound to leak out,

 As the name suggests, closed-back headphones feature closed earcups.
 Naturally, this makes them great at blocking out surrounding noises.
-Typically, they can reduce surrounding noise by more than 10dB, and if you were to turn the volume up, you could virtually cancel out any noise other then what is being listened to.
-Some even come with active noise-cancellation, which emits waves that essentially cancel out outside sound.
+Typically, they can reduce surrounding noise by more than 10dB, and if you were to turn the volume up, you could virtually cancel out any noise other than what is being listened to.
+Some even come with active noise-cancellation, emitting waves that cancel out outside sound.

-For all these reasons, I would not prefer this type for mixing on headphones.
+For all these reasons, I would not prefer this type of mixing on headphones.

-When it comes to balancing price and performance, Audio-Technica’s ATH-M50x is about as good as it gets.
-In fact, they are regarded by many audiophiles and sound engineers as the best closed-back studio headphones period.
+Regarding balancing price and performance, Audio-Technica’s ATH-M50x is about as good as possible.
+It is widely agreed among audiophiles and sound engineers that these closed-back studio headphones are some of the best.

 Pros: